Shortcuts

 Who Wrote This?

-We are a team of investigative journalists who live in Monaco and on the French Riviera.
-None of us have any ties to the real estate industry, nor do any of our family members, so we are completely un-biased.
-As you read the guide, you’ll see that our honesty makes this is obvious.
-In fact, we assert that this is the only guide to French real estate written by those without a financial connection to this industry.
-This is why there is information in this guide that exposes unflattering secrets, unlike other guides.
+None of us at Iconic have any current ties to the real estate industry, nor do any of our family members, so we are completely impartial / un-biased.
+As you read the guide, you’ll see that our honesty makes this obvious.

 Getting Started